 Intranasal Administration of Nicotinamide Adenine Dinucleotide Alleviates Headaches Associated with Migraine Pain: A Case Report

-Thompson, A., DiBlasio, P., Dyess, G.A., Broom, S.L., Mestayer, R.F, presented at Mississippi Academy of Sciences Conference, March 2022
+Presented at Mississippi Academy of Sciences Conference, March 2022

 An 87-year-old woman with a 50-year history of migraines received NAD/Lidocaine at 100 mg/mL, 0.5% per protocol of 0.5 mL, intranasally into each nostril via sphenocatheter.
-The patient also was prescribed Real NAD+ (150mg/day) sublinguql lozenges over a three-month period.
+The patient also was prescribed Real NAD+ (150mg/day) sublingual lozenges over a three-month period.

 Follow-up interviews were conducted at one week, six weeks, three months, and one year, with the following results:

 The patient tolerated the treatment well, reported no adverse effects, and has not had a single recurring migraine.

 Nicotinamide Adenine Dinucleotide (NAD+) is present in all cells serving a vital role in cell function.
 Disruption or depletion of NAD+ is associated with aging-associated disease states such as cognitive decline, frailty, and Alzheimer’s.
 Clinicians around the U.S. affiliated with NAD Research, Inc. have developed administration protocols using NAD+ (known as Brain Restoration Plus NAD+; BR+NAD) for treatment of clinical conditions such as mood disorders, withdrawal symptoms associated with substance use disorders (SUDs), and neurodegenerative diseases.
 We present a case report of a patient receiving intranasal (IN) BR+NAD for pain associated with migraine headache.